JoGorska/mileage-tracker/README.md

 Another question is if I should validate if the user inputs date in the future.
 I would like to think that this option might be usefull.
 Some drivers are required to give their employers predicted distance to claim petrol advance.

 I have made the decision not to validate the date at all and allow users to put dates in the future or in the past or choose the current date.
-The mileage - tracker app can have so many uses that it would be a shame to limit's it's usage.
+The mileage - tracker app can have so many uses that it would be a shame to limit it's usage.

 ## Future Features
 ------